iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Inexact Proximal Point Method.md

 1. $f: \mathbb R^n \mapsto \overline {\mathbb R}$ is a proper, lower semi-continuous function and bounded below.

 Recall that $\partial f$ is the [Limiting Subgradient](Limiting%20Subgradient.md).
-When the proximal point operator is solved inexactly, it yield the following generic set of conditions that are relavent to the convergence of the iterates of the algorithm.
+When the proximal point operator is solved inexactly, it yield the following generic set of conditions that are relevant to the convergence of the iterates of the algorithm.

 #### **Algorithm | Inexact Proximal Point Method**
 > The inexact proximal point method is defined through a set of conditions.